 In the graphic above, getting out of bed just requires one spoon.
 When depression is really bad, that number might be more like 10, and it may move back and forth between those numbers over the course of the illness.
 It’s important not to judge the 10-spoon state based on the ability to do a task at 1 spoon when feeling better.
 If a task requires 10 spoons and you manage to do it anyway, that may be a greater accomplishment than when you’re feeling better and the same task is easy.

 One of the things I really like about this metaphor is that it’s very self-forgiving.
 It’s not a question of whether you tried hard enough to do something; rather, it’s a matter of scarcity of resources.
-It also calls for a very realistic assessment of what you’ve got available, and what the true cost is associated with each type of activity.
+It also calls for a realistic assessment of what’s available and the true cost associated with an activity.
 It recognizes the cumulative effect of multiple draining tasks occurring within a short time frame.

-I like how individualized spoon theory is.
-There’s no standard that applies to everyone, and it’s just as easily applied to physical and mental illnesses, or a combination of both.
-What I think is most important is that we be realistic in evaluating both our daily spoon allotment and the spoon requirements of different tasks.
+I also like how individualized spoon theory is.
+There’s no standard that applies to everyone, and it’s just as easily applied to physical and/or mental illnesses.
+What’s most important is that we be realistic in evaluating both our daily spoon allotment and the spoon requirements of different tasks.
 We need to challenge the “shoulds” that hold us to unreasonable standards, whether those standards involve comparisons to others or comparisons to ourselves when we are feeling well.

 Is the spoon theory something that resonates with you?
 How do you apply it to your life/illness?